ThreeDotsLabs/watermill/docs/content/pubsubs/sqlite.md

 weight = 121
 +++

+**Beta Version Warning: this Pub/Sub is stable, but it has not been widely tested in production environments.
+It may be sensitive to certain edge cases and combinations of configuration parameters.**

 SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured SQL database engine.
 Our SQLite Pub/Sub implementation provides two **CGO-free** driver variants optimized for different use cases.
 Both drivers use pure Go implementations of SQLite, enabling cross-compilation and avoiding CGO dependencies while maintaining full SQLite functionality.

+SQLite Pub/Subs provide the easiest way to publish and process events durably, since you do not have to set up or manage a separate database.
+The database is just a file on disk.
+Some cloud compute providers offer distributed SQLite clusters, which can provide both durability and unmatched read performance.
+Tuned SQLite is [~35% faster](https://sqlite.org/fasterthanfs.html) than the Linux file system.

 You can find a fully functional example with SQLite in the [Watermill examples](https://github.com/ThreeDotsLabs/watermill/tree/master/_examples/pubsubs/sqlite).